Blakerunner/rivista/README.md

 # rivista

-A minimal daily journal app for goals and gratitide.
+A minimal daily journal app for goals and gratitude.

 # Getting Started with Create React App